CLEI for Strata / Condominium Corporations

 Summary of Coverage

-There are generally 6 Insuring Clauses: Civil Defence, Criminal Defence, Personal Injury, Property Disputes, Defence of Disputes with Owners and Contract Disputes (see overleaf for details).
+There are generally 6 Insuring Clauses: Civil Defence, Criminal Defence, Personal Injury, Property Disputes, Defence of Disputes with Owners and Contract Disputes.
 Other Insuring Clauses, such as Employment Disputes, may also be available to meet specific requirements.

 Civil – Privacy issue: The corporation and the managing Director are sued by one of the unit owners for allegedly failing to comply with privacy legislation.
 Whether they are found liable or not the insurance will respond to the defence including helping to mitigate the fine, sentence etc.